-- Separate dark from light colors, colorfast from non-colorfast. - Sort by fabric and construction (sturdy cottons, knits, delicate items). - Separate heavily soiled items from lightly soiled ones even it they would normally be washed together. - Separate lint givers (towels, chenille) from lint takers (corduroy, synthetics, permanent press).
+Separate heavily soiled items from lightly soiled ones even if they would soiled ones even if they would normally be washed together.
+Separate lint givers (towels, chenille) from lint takers (corduroy, synthetics, permanent press).
 When possible, turn lint givers inside out.